wrench-project/calibration_experiments/scripts/README.md

 9. Once experiment executions are completed, you can find the logs of the executions at: `/home/cc/runs/chain-workflow-<MACHINE_NAME>-<RUN_NUM>.tar.gz`

-There is a **master script** called <tt>RUN_CHAINS.sh</tt> that runs all chain experiments for 36 combinations of parameter values, with 10 samples for each combinationi.
+There is a **master script** called `RUN_CHAINS.sh` that runs all chain experiments for 36 combinations of parameter values, with 10 samples for each combination.
+This script must be copied to `/home/cc` and invoked from that directory.

 ## Running Fork-Join Workflows